Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 #### Requirements
  - run as an executable command line script
     - *might change later*
- - load the dictionary file with translations
+ - load dictionary files with translations
     - *format not yet known*
  - load one or more template files
     - *way of searching for template files not yet known*